 Reducing production of waste is - other things being equal - almost always a good idea.
 It saves money on treatment and disposal costs and it reduces liability risk.

 Clinics and centers can reduce their waste costs by choosing wisely in purchasing and by proper inventory management.
-It takes some thought, but (1) picking supplies that produce a less hazardous waste product and (2) using as much as possible (preferably all) or the material in a container benefits your overall waste management profile.
+It takes some thought, but (1) picking supplies that produce a less hazardous waste product and (2) using as much as possible (preferably all) of the material in a container benefits your overall waste management profile.
+An inventory control system may help reduce waste production, as well as adopting a just-in-time delivery system for supplies.

 The 1984 amendment to RCRA made waste minimization "the nation's preferred hazardous waste management practice."

 There is little the government can do to force producers to minimize waste, but the waste management community agrees reducing production of waste is an admirable goal and often pays for itself or yields a positive return on investment.
 You can reduce waste in many ways.
 Techniques such as product substitution and process substitution can reduce the quantity of end waste and often lower the toxicity of the waste.
 Of course, blindly cutting waste production is not always a good idea.
 There are diminishing returns past a point, and competing demands (e.g. the need for patient care) means it isn't always preferable to cut waste.

 One great way to start is with how you bring materials into your facility.
 Some organizations have adopted an environmentally preferable purchasing (EPP) philosophy.